 From India, Mumbai

-1. Sir, in ESI Act, 1948 and rules/regulations framed thereunder there is no blanket exemption to ESIC or government offices.
-The policy makers laid down criteria of "benefits substantially similar or superior" under proviso to section 1(4) of said Act.
-However, so far as ESIC is concerned, regular and direct employees are already enjoying social security benefits similar or higher as applicable to central government employees including medical facilities, provident fund and pension after retirement.
-I understand that the persons engaged through contractors or immediate employers in any of its offices including ESIC Model Hospitals for security, data services, repair and maintenance etc. are already covered under above Act as well as other labour laws and I understand that the compliance in respect of such contractor/immediate employees is being watched by the officers concerned.
+1. Sir, in the ESI Act of 1948 and the rules/regulations framed thereunder, there is no blanket exemption for ESIC or government offices.
+The policymakers laid down criteria of "benefits substantially similar or superior" under the proviso to section 1(4) of the said Act.
+However, concerning ESIC, regular and direct employees are already enjoying social security benefits similar to or higher than those applicable to central government employees, including medical facilities, provident fund, and pension after retirement.
+I understand that individuals engaged through contractors or immediate employers in any of its offices, including ESIC Model Hospitals for security, data services, repair, and maintenance, are covered under the above Act as well as other labor laws.
+I understand that compliance regarding such contractor/immediate employees is being monitored by the relevant officers.

-2. Even otherwise also under provisions of above Act, the said Act has no universal application.
-Initially it covers "factories" under section 1(3) and that too in notified areas and under section 1(5) it covers certain establishments which the appropriate State Govts. have declared coverable by notifications.
-A majority of State govts. have extended the provisions of above Act to "shops" etc. only.
+2. Even otherwise, under the provisions of the above Act, the Act does not have universal application.
+Initially, it covers "factories" under section 1(3), and that too in notified areas.
+Under section 1(5), it covers certain establishments that the appropriate State Governments have declared coverable through notifications.
+The majority of State governments have extended the provisions of the above Act to "shops," etc., only.

-3. In some of the government units which qualify as "factory" or "shop" or any other specified establishments, the appropriate govts. have granted exemptions on the basis of "benefits substantially similar or superior".
-However, in such government establishments like Oil Companies, Govt.
-Transport Workshops, KV substations of electricity boards etc. etc. the employees under category of casual, temporary, work-charge, as well as engaged through any contractor or immediate employer are not exempted and are covered/coverable under provisions of above Act.
-Therefore, I understand that it will not be fair to conclude that there is any blanket exemption under above Act to any government or PSUs.
-Important question is whether such unit is situated in implemented area and also whether it falls in category either of factory or as declared by the appropriate government under section 1(5) as mentioned above.
+3. In some government units that qualify as "factory," "shop," or other specified establishments, the appropriate governments have granted exemptions based on "benefits substantially similar or superior."
+However, in government establishments like Oil Companies, Government Transport Workshops, KV substations of electricity boards, etc., employees under categories such as casual, temporary, work-charge, as well as those engaged through any contractor or immediate employer, are not exempted and are covered/coverable under the provisions of the above Act.
+Therefore, I understand that it would not be fair to conclude that there is any blanket exemption under the above Act for any government or PSUs.
+The important question is whether such a unit is situated in an implemented area and also whether it falls into a category either of a factory or as declared by the appropriate government under section 1(5) as mentioned above.

-4. I may also submit that the provisions of social security benefits (like ESI benefits) have not been extended to all category of employees in India including in unorganised sector.
-More than 90% of work-force (including in unorganised sector) is still deprived of any protection under social security laws.
+4. I would also like to point out that the provisions of social security benefits (like ESI benefits) have not been extended to all categories of employees in India, including in the unorganized sector.
+More than 90% of the workforce (including in the unorganized sector) are still deprived of any protection under social security laws.

 From India, Noida

-2. Even otherwise also under provisions of above Act, the said Act has no universal application.
-Initially it covers "factories" under section 1(3) and that too in notified areas and under section 1(5) it covers certain establishments which the appropriate State Govts. have declared coverable by notifications.
-A majority of State govts. have extended the provisions of above Act to "shops" etc. only.
+2. Even otherwise, under the provisions of the above Act, the Act does not have universal application.
+Initially, it covers "factories" under section 1(3), and that too in notified areas.
+Under section 1(5), it covers certain establishments that the appropriate State Governments have declared coverable through notifications.
+The majority of State governments have extended the provisions of the above Act to "shops," etc., only.

-3. In some of the government units which qualify as "factory" or "shop" or any other specified establishments, the appropriate govts. have granted exemptions on the basis of "benefits substantially similar or superior".
-However, in such government establishments like Oil Companies, Govt.
-Transport Workshops, KV substations of electricity boards etc. etc. the employees under category of casual, temporary, work-charge, as well as engaged through any contractor or immediate employer are not exempted and are covered/coverable under provisions of above Act.
-Therefore, I understand that it will not be fair to conclude that there is any blanket exemption under above Act to any government or PSUs.
-Important question is whether such unit is situated in implemented area and also whether it falls in category either of factory or as declared by the appropriate government under section 1(5) as mentioned above.
+3. In some government units that qualify as "factory," "shop," or other specified establishments, the appropriate governments have granted exemptions based on "benefits substantially similar or superior."
+However, in government establishments like Oil Companies, Government Transport Workshops, KV substations of electricity boards, etc., employees under categories such as casual, temporary, work-charge, as well as those engaged through any contractor or immediate employer, are not exempted and are covered/coverable under the provisions of the above Act.
+Therefore, I understand that it would not be fair to conclude that there is any blanket exemption under the above Act for any government or PSUs.
+The important question is whether such a unit is situated in an implemented area and also whether it falls into a category either of a factory or as declared by the appropriate government under section 1(5) as mentioned above.

-4. I may also submit that the provisions of social security benefits (like ESI benefits) have not been extended to all category of employees in India including in unorganised sector.
-More than 90% of work-force (including in unorganised sector) is still deprived of any protection under social security laws.
+4. I would also like to point out that the provisions of social security benefits (like ESI benefits) have not been extended to all categories of employees in India, including in the unorganized sector.
+More than 90% of the workforce (including in the unorganized sector) are still deprived of any protection under social security laws.

 From India, Noida